slacy/minimongo/README.rst

 * Better support for nested Model objects.
 (Right now, nested data must be of a native Python type, not of another Model).

-* Automatic Index creation at database connection time, and/or some way to specify index creation on a per-object type basis.

 Feedback welcome!
 -----------------